vporton/carbon-flow/README.md

 be restricted by rules like limiting tokens flow above.

-Anyway, if somebody wants to operate in the system without having an Ethereum account, an authority may arrange for him for somebody to hold a wallet with private key (or a smart wallet) for him and issue for him M- and M+ tokens to this wallet instead of his own wallet.
+Anyway, if somebody wants to operate in the system without having an Ethereum account, an authority may arrange for him for somebody to hold a wallet with a private key (or a smart wallet) for him and issue for him M- and M+ tokens to this wallet instead of his own wallet (and do trade/exchange operations for him instead of himsefl).

-So, accordingly the above paragraph consider that task done:
+So, accordingly the above paragraph consider that task done (that pargraph is the "manual approval process"):

 > Create that protocol as a) manual approval process by an authorized member of the M+ governance team, and b) as an automatically executing smart contract.